 Litecoin recently upgraded their network to get SegWit support and to enable the possibility of atomic swaps with BTC.
-Trezor upgraded their wallets accordingly but most exchanges haven’t followed yet.
+Trezor wallet upgraded their wallets accordingly but most exchanges haven’t followed yet.
 Consequently, people have been having withdrawal issues recently and as customer support is nonexistent (at least for plebs - traders who are not ultra high net worth), you don’t get to know what to do because the money coming from your trading fees obviously doesn’t matter.

 Here’s how to move litecoins around without losing them.

-Getting Litecoin from exchange to Trezor
+Getting Litecoin from Exchange to Trezor

 P2SH stands for “Pay to script hash”.
 Segregated Witness accounts and multisig accounts use these addresses.

-After the Litecoin network upgrade Trezor enabled LTC SegWit addresses.
+After the litecoin network upgrade Trezor enabled LTC SegWit addresses.
 These are different from the old Litecoin addresses - the legacy ones start with L, the new ones with M or 3.
 When you try to withdraw to an M-address though, the exchange interface will mostly tell you it’s not a valid Litecoin address.

 Trezor offers an advice - you can convert the M-address into a 3-address, which is equivalent.
 That’s not the ideal way though - some platforms mess this up: